Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Complex Burgers Equation

 where $\omega$ is a contour enclosing $[\fa(t),\fb(t)]$, and the implicit constant is uniform in $\beta$ satisfying $d(\del_x \beta, \del_x H_t^*(x)) < \mathfrak{c}$.

 \end{enumerate}

 \end{prop}

 We recall the continuum limit height function $H_t^*(x)$ associated with the trapezoid domain $\fD'$ from \eqref{e:varW}.
-If we take $\beta(x)=H_t^*(x)$ in \eqref{e:varWt}, the solution of the variational principle \eqref{e:varWt} coincides with that of \eqref{e:varW}, and we have
+If we take $\beta(x)=H_t^*(x)$ in \eqref{e:varWt}, the solution of the variational principle \eqref{e:varWt} coincides with that of \eqref{e:varW}, and we define

 We recall the liquid region $\fL(\fD')=\{(x,t)\in \fD': t\in[0,\ft'],0<\del_x H_t^*(x)<1\}$.
 Via the map \eqref{e:proj}, we identify the gluing of two copies of $\fL(\fD')\cap \fD^t$ along the arctic curve with a domain $\mathscr U_t:=\mathscr U_t^{H_t^*}$.
 The complex slope $f_t^*(x)$ extends to $f_t^*(z)$ on $\mathscr U_t$.
 By \Cref{p:fdecompose}, and we can decompose $f_t^*(z)$ as